adampaseltiner/School_District_Analysis/README.md

 ---

-Filling in the 9th graders scores with NaN resulted in the following changes:
+Filling in the Thomas High School's ninth-grade scores with NaN resulted in the following changes:

 - For the district summary: the before and after show the overall passing percentages stayed nearly the same with only tenths of a percentage difference:

 ![district_summary_before](https://user-images.githubusercontent.com/82347825/118382142-71a63b80-b5c0-11eb-837b-3e06ec75ba3b.png)